-Get Out of Your Own Way: Embracing the Messiness of Academic Success
+Get Out of Your Own Way: Embracing the Chaos of Academic Success

 My pathology exam, one-hundred and forty questions long, with an emphasis on whole-semester integration, was three days away.
 Nonetheless, I sat motionless on my grey block-like chaise lounge, covered in a blanket, mysteriously unable to study.
 I occupied myself in a multitude of ways.
 Social media scrolling, covid statistic checking, and self deprecating internal dialogues were punctuated by brief and fruitless glances at my notes.
 I had plans to re-read and memorize the entire syllabus of the course during this time.
 My mind, it seemed, had simply had enough.
 Nonetheless, I couldn’t help but shame myself for this sudden lack of motivation.